ZoroarkZark/foodseek/src/ui/README.md

 5. Run the Expo Go app on your phone.
 Log in and press on 'foodseek on __YOUR_COMPUTER_NAME__'.

 6. Welcome to the foodseek experience.

----

-# How to Test

----

-# Description of File Structure

----

-# Description of Important Data Structures

----

-# Attributions